 Started with #1.
 Lasted a week.
 Switched to #2 for two months.
 Now I use #4 for production work and #3 for personal projects.

-Bonus: The Single Biggest Quality Improvement
+What Is the Single Biggest Quality Improvement You Can Make?

 Regardless of which strategy you use, add a CLAUDE_CONTEXT.md file to your project root.
 This is the single biggest improvement to output quality I’ve found.